boxwise/boxwise-flask/README.md

 ```
 to allow for databases to be preconfigured with data and requests to be made to the app.

-fixtures are configured in the `conftest.py` files.
+fixtures are configured in the `conftest.py` files which execute automatically before a test.

 ### Formatting and linting